Prostate Problems Erectile Disfunction

 Before starting PEMF therapy:

-- Medical consultation - Discuss with urologist
+- Medical consultation - Discuss with urologist; understand this is investigational

 Getting Started with PEMF Therapy for BPH